Admission deadlines: Fall - January 15

 International applicants only: Please follow this link - https://graduate.admissions.gwu.edu/international-student-application-requirements - to review the International Applicant Information carefully for details on required documents, earlier deadlines for applicants requiring an I-20 or DS-2019 from GW.

-For more information on the admission process, please visit the SEAS Frequently Asked Questions page.
+For additional information about the admissions process visit the SEAS Admissions Frequently Asked Questions page.

 Contact for questions:

-The following requirements must be fulfilled: Thesis option—30 credits, including 12 credits in required courses and 12 credits in elective courses, and 6 credits in thesis; non-thesis option—30 credits, including 12 credits in required courses and 18 credits in elective courses.
+The following requirements must be fulfilled: Thesis option—30 credits, including 9 credits in required courses, 15 credits in security courses, and 6 credits in thesis; non-thesis option—30 credits, including 9 credits in required courses, 15 credits in security courses, and 6 credits in elective courses.

 CSCI 6212Design and Analysis of Algorithms